“Can I enjoy sparkling wine and cut back on my sugar intake at the same time?”

 Yes, it’s quite confusing that Dry refers to a bubbly that is actually much sweeter than a brut, which is drier and that’s where a lot of people get confused and buy bubbly that they really do not enjoy.

-If you screenshot those sweetness level charts above (or download them from the Bubbly Library), and you will never again be sitting in a liquor store trying to figure out the logic of the naming system.
+If you screenshot those sweetness level charts above, and you will never again be sitting in a liquor store trying to figure out the logic of the naming system.

 Is sparkling rosé low in sugar?